jmari/iPharo/README.md

 	load:'all'
 ```

-If you are interested in ZeroMQ Binding, please do-it
+If you are only interested in ZeroMQ Binding, please do:
 ```Smalltalk
 Metacello new
 	baseline: 'JupyterTalk';